Modelling Time-Varying Rankings with Autoregressive and Score-Driven Dynamics

 \subsection{Data set}

 We demonstrate the use of our model using data on the results of the Ice Hockey World Championships between the years 1998 and 2019.
-In 1998, the sanctioning body of the championships, the International Ice Hockey Federation (IIHF), increased the number of teams in the tournament from 12 to 16, and has kept it that level up to date; hence the choice of the starting year.
+In 1998, the sanctioning body of the championships, the International Ice Hockey Federation (IIHF), increased the number of teams in the tournament from 12 to 16, and has kept the number of teams at that level since then; hence, 1998 was chosen as the starting year.
 For each year, the IIHF provides a complete ranking of all 16 participants.
-Over the years, 24 different teams made it through the qualification process, comprising the set of ranked items in our model.
+Over the years, 24 different teams made it through the qualification process, and they comprise the set of ranked items in our model.

 For each year, we obtained information about the host country of the championships.
-In order to account for the home-ice advantage, we included a \emph{home ice} covariate, a time-varying indicator variable (= 1 for home teams in the respective years, = 0 otherwise).
+In order to account for the home-ice advantage, we included a \emph{home ice} covariate, which is a time-varying indicator variable (it is equal to 1 for home teams in the respective years, and it is equal to 0 otherwise).